FreedomPay Announces Corporate Art Initiative Highlighting Philadelphia’s World Class Arts Community as Part of Its Relocation to Center City

 To view the artists’ work at FreedomPay’s offices and for a behind the scenes look at the development of True Hand Society’s “SCRUM ROOM” mural, follow FreedomPay on Twitter and Instagram (@freedompay) or search the hashtag #PhillyArtistSeries.

 The FreedomPay Commerce Platform is the best way for merchants to simplify complex payment environments.
 Validated by the PCI Security Standards Council for Point-to-Point Encryption (P2PE) along with EMV, NFC and DCC capabilities, global leaders in retail, hospitality, gaming, education, healthcare and financial services trust FreedomPay to deliver unmatched security and advanced value added services.
 With broad integrations across top point-of-sale, device manufacturers and payment processors, supported by rapid API adoption, FreedomPay is driving the future of commerce and customer interaction.
-For more information, go to www.freedompay.com.
+For more information, go to corporate.freedompay.com.

 W2 Communications for FreedomPay